lisp-mirror/eql5/README-1.txt

     flag:
         qmake -spec macx-g++

-1) In src/ run:
+1) Change to src/ and run:

-    ecl -shell make-eql-lib.lisp
+    ecl -shell make.lisp

-2) Do:
+2) Edit 'eql5.pro' and comment out all modules you don't need (see comment).
+   Then run:

-    qmake eql_lib.pro
+    qmake eql5.pro
     make
-    sudo make install  (unix only)

-    qmake eql_exe.pro
-    make
-    sudo make install  (unix only)
+    sudo make install  (Unix only)

-   This will build both the EQL executable and shared library.
+   This will build the executable, the shared library and the modules.

    If you ran "make install", you'll find the installed files here: